 Welcome to the official What’s on Netflix top 50 movies currently streaming on Netflix.
-This movie covers a mix of the best comedy, action, romantic, sci-fi and animated movies currently streaing on Netflix.
+This selection covers a mix of the best comedy, action, romantic, sci-fi and animated movies currently streaming on Netflix.
 We update this list every month with the new movies that have been added to Netflix.

 50. Dirty Mary, Crazy Larry – 1974